wolfmanjm/kivy-smoothie-host/README-pendants.md

 The Stop button will send a kill/halt (control X) to smoothie and the reset will send ```$X``` to unkill.

+The Start/Pause button will run the last viewed/Run file or will pause if already running.

 The move to origin and home buttons do as you would expect.
 The ```=0``` button sets the WCS of the selected axis to 0.
 The spindle button will toggle the spindle switch on and off (if one is defined)